 [GLO] + [REE] + [AH]

 Gloria is currently working in the CHANGE Lab at Northeastern University.
-Gloria is a second year ('27) with a major in health science and is on the pre-med track.
+Gloria is a third year ('27) with a major in health science and is on the pre-med track.

 Gloria's research interests include chronic health conditions in minorities as well as exploring substance abuse tendencies in minorities, women, and youth.
 Gloria also enjoys going to the gym, playing piano, and watching various television series.